Rajatbairagi1323/Python/README.md

 *figure out who has
 the sent the greatest number of mail messages.*

-##  **Factorial programe**
+##  **Factorial program**
-*Programe of factorial by taking input as a number*
+*Program of factorial by taking input as a number*

 ## **Find upper case and lower case by single character**
-*Programe to find upper case, lower case, symbol for single character value with the help of ASCII table.*
+*Program to find upper case, lower case, symbol for single character value with the help of ASCII table.*